Zors AI - Franchise Territory Management Platform Logo

 • Census Bureau data is more structured for historical analysis and policymaking but lags in real-time insights.

-Data Available from U.S. Census Bureau
+Types of Data Available from U.S. Census Bureau

 The U.S. Census Bureau provides a wide range of demographic, economic, social, and geographic data collected through censuses and surveys.
 Here’s an overview of the main types of data available: